v8/v8.dev/README.md

 `npm run` shows the full list of supported commands.
 Highlights:

 - `npm run build` builds the site into `dist`.
-- `npm run watch` builds the site into `dist` and watches for changes.
+- `npm run serve` kicks off a local HTTP server and watches for changes.
-- `npm start` kicks off a local HTTP server.
+- `npm run lint` to run markdownlint.